top of page

 Prerequisites

-Before we begin, make sure you have the following installed:
+Before starting, make sure you have:

-• Terminal: Use the terminal of your choice.
+• Terminal: Use your preferred terminal.

 Create your Docusaurus Doc Website